Clifford, West Yorkshire: Governance

 Clifford was a township in the old parish of Bramham, in the upper-division of the wapentake of Barkston Ash, in the West Riding of Yorkshire.
 It became a separate civil parish in 1866 as Clifton with Boston, which was split into the civil parishes of Clifford and Boston Spa in 1896.

 Geography

 Clifford is a rural village, with a conservation area at its centre.
 It has a mix of buildings from traditional magnesian limestone cottages to modern family housing.
 All construction within the conservation area must use local limestone.
 Green Belt land separates the village from Bramham and Boston Spa.
 Limestone for building was quarried locally.
+Clifford is situated in the British county of West Yorkshire, a short distance from the North Yorkshire border and district of Selby.
+The nearest train station to the village is Ulleskelf, a small village in the district of Selby.
+The village has a mix of historical buildings and modern new housing estates.
+The nearest city to the village is Leeds, with York and Harrogate (town) being close behind.